Check Out These Great Kona Happy Hour Spots

 A permanent fixture on the Kailua-Kona nightlife scene, Huggo’s is a live music institution that serves your typical domestics and mixed drinks alongside pub food you’d find most anywhere in the U.S., but happy hour is when the place shines.
-Quieter and more low key than the crowded scene later in the evenings, happy hour at Huggo’s brings Mai Tais, Hawaiian Rainbows, and a special on the delicious Kona Brewing Company’s Fire Rock Pale Ale.
+Quieter and more low key than the crowded scene later in the evenings, a Kona happy hour at Huggo’s brings Mai Tais, Hawaiian Rainbows, and a special on the delicious Kona Brewing Company’s Fire Rock Pale Ale.
 Plus, live music starts promptly at 3 PM on Friday, Saturday, and Sunday, making it an ideal spot to take a load off and cool down with a tasty beverage after a long day at the beach or strolling through historic Kailua Village.

 Happy Hour: Daily from 3-5 PM